U.S. charges Archegos founder Hwang, alleges 'brazen' fraud, manipulation scheme | Business

 The "vast majority" of Hwang's exposure was via a type of equity derivative written by the banks, whereby they bought the underlying shares but promised Hwang a yield based on those shares' performance.
 Those so-called total return swaps gave Hwang exposure to stocks without owning them, the SEC said, allowing him to circumvent an SEC rule that requires individuals who buy 5% or more of a company's stock to publicly report the holding.
 Hwang was also able to exploit another regulatory loophole by trading through his family office, a type of private fund that does not have to register with the SEC.
 That meant regulators and the banks did not have visibility over Hwang's full exposure, authorities said.

 "These defendants committed this fraud in the darkness," said Damian Williams, U.S. Attorney for the Southern District of New York, said at the news conference.
-Hwang's dealers included Credit Suisse, Macquarie, Morgan Stanley, Goldman Sachs Group Inc, UBS AG, Nomura, MUFG and Spokespeople for the lenders, other than Deutsche Bank, either declined comment or did not respond to requests for comment.
+Hwang's dealers included Credit Suisse, Macquarie, Morgan Stanley, Goldman Sachs Group Inc, UBS AG, Nomura and MUFG and Deutsche Bank.
+Spokespeople for the lenders either declined comment or did not respond to requests for comment.

-“While we cannot comment on specific interactions and matters, the bank cooperates with law enforcement and our regulators," Deutsche Bank said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)